Understanding how forex chart work goes hand in hand with technical analysis. In the previous section, we learned what are technical indicators.

 But technical indicators are a product of price.
-And price as we know is depicted using a price chart.
+And the price, as we know, is depicted using a price chart.

 One of the common areas where new forex traders struggle is to understand how to read a forex chart.
 Regardless of what currency pair you are trading, the chart remains the same.

 You can improve your forex trading skills if you understand how to read the price movements of a currency pair.